Compensation, benefits and wellbeing

 National Officer (NO) staff are paid according to a local salary scale.
 Salary scales are reviewed periodically on the basis of comprehensive surveys of the best prevailing conditions of employment in the locality.

 General Service (GS) staff are paid according to a local salary scale.
 Salary scales are reviewed periodically on the basis of comprehensive surveys of the best prevailing conditions of employment in the locality.
-Download the 2019 GS salary scale
+For more information, visit the Salary Scales for staff in the General Service & Related Categories page

 Consultants and Individual Contractors are entitled to receive Paid Time off and UN official holidays (as defined for their respective duty stations by the UNCT).